ucsd-dsc-arts/dsc160-midterm-group15/README.md

 (30 points)

-This section will contain links to documentation of your results.
-This can include figures, sound files, videos, bitmaps, as appropriate to your domain of analysis.
-Each result should include a brief textual description, and all should be listed below:

-- image files (`.jpg`, `.png` or whatever else is appropriate)
-- audio files (`.wav`, `.mp3`)
-- written text as `.pdf`

 #### Exploratory Data Analysis

 Focusing on the features provided for each track by Spotify, we took a look at how the features differed by genre by using Matplotlib to create some simple visualizations.